 Fire & Suppression Systems Inspector Qualification

-Wherever Division regulations state that Fire Inspectors performing construction plan review and inspections must be “Certified Fire Inspectors” or “Certified Fire Suppression Systems Inspector” as defined in section 24-33.5-1202 (2.5) and (3), C.R.S., the following shall apply.
+Wherever Division regulations state that Fire Inspectors performing construction plan review and inspections must be “Certified Fire Inspectors” or “Certified Fire Suppression Systems Inspector” as defined in sSections 24-33.5-1202 (2.5) and (3), C.R.S., the following shall apply.

 General Requirements for all Fire Inspector Certifications

 An inspector must apply for certification in a format provided by the Division.
-Application instructions are available on the Division’s website (www.colorado.gov/dfpc); from the Division’s offices at 700 Kipling St, Suite 4100, Denver, CO 80215; or by telephone at 303-239-4100.
+Application instructions are available on the Division’s website (www.colorado.gov/dfpc); from the Division’s offices at 1697 Cole Blvd, Suite 200, Lakewood, CO 80401700 Kipling St, Suite 4100, Denver, CO 80215; or by telephone at 303-239-4100.

 The applicant must submit the completed application along with the registration fee and all required supporting documentation prior to action by the Division.
 No cash payments will be accepted.